 1. Put 2 cups fresh coffee grounds into the 8-cup glass jar.
-If you want an extra-rich tasting DIY cold brew coffee, I suggest you try the dark roast or the espresso roast.
+If you want an extra-rich tasting DIY cold brew coffee, I suggest try dark roast or espresso roast.

 2. Completely fill the glass jar with water.
 Put the glass jar lid back and tightly close it.
 Give the jar a good shake to combine the water and coffee.
 Now, place the jar in the refrigerator for a good 12 hours.

 3. Tic, toc, tic, toc.
 Time is up!
-Let’s get some straining!
-If you have a ceramic coffee cone, place the coffee filter inside then strain.
-You can also use a sieve lined with cheesecloth.
+Let’s get straining!
+If you have a ceramic coffee cone, place the coffee filter inside then strain or use a sieve lined with cheesecloth.
 No cheesecloth?
 No problem!
-You can also paper towel to line your sieve.
-No need to buy, just use whatever you readily have.
-Don’t forget to be patient in this step.
+You can also use paper towel to line your sieve.
+No need to buy, just use whatever you have available.
+Don’t forget to be patient with this step.
 For a good coffee, it is always worth the wait.

 4. This recipe makes 6 glasses of pretty strong cold brew.
-It is always best to share, or not.
+It is always best to share!